A bag-of-paths framework for network data analysis: Related work, background, and notation

 Instead of taking the pseudoinverse of the Laplacian matrix, a simple regularization leads to a kernel called the regularized commute time kernel \cite{Ito-2005,Chebotarev-1997,Chebotarev-1998a}.
 Ito et al.\ \cite{Ito-2005}, further propose the modified regularized Laplacian kernel by introducing another parameter controlling the importance of nodes.
 This modified regularized Laplacian kernel is also closely related to a graph regularization framework introduced by Zhou \& Scholkopf in \cite{Zhou-04}, extended to directed graphs in \cite{Zhou-05}.

-The exponential diffusion kernel, introduced by Kondor \& Lafferty \cite{Kondor-2002} and the von Neumann diffusion kernel, introduced in \cite{Scholkopf-2002} are similar and based on the sum of a power series of the adjacency matrix.
+The exponential diffusion kernel, introduced by Kondor \& Lafferty \cite{Kondor-2002} and the Neumann diffusion kernel, introduced in \cite{Scholkopf-2002} are similar and based on power series of the adjacency matrix.
 A meaningful alternative to the exponential diffusion kernel, called the Laplacian exponential diffusion kernel (see \cite{Kondor-2002,Smola-03}) is a diffusion model that substitutes the adjacency matrix with the Laplacian matrix.

 Random walk with restart kernels, inspired by the PageRank algorithm and adapted to provide relative similarities between nodes, appeared relatively recently in \cite{Gori-2006WebKDD,Pan-2004,Tong-2007}.
-Nadler et al. \cite{Nadler-2005,Nadler-2006} and Latapy et al. \cite{Latapy-2005,Pons-2006} suggested a distance measure between nodes of a graph based on a diffusion process, called the "diffusion distance".
-The Markov diffusion kernel has been derived from this distance measure in \cite{fouss08} and \cite{Yen-2011}.
-The natural embedding induced by the diffusion distance was called \textquotedblleft diffusion map\textquotedblright\ by Nadler et al.\ \cite{Nadler-2005,Nadler-2006} and is related to correspondence analysis \cite{Yen-2011}.
+Nadler et al. \cite{Nadler-2005,Nadler-2006} and Pons et al. \cite{Pons-2005,Pons-2006} suggested a distance measure between nodes of a graph based on a diffusion process, called the diffusion distance.
+The Markov diffusion kernel has been derived from this distance measure in \cite{FoussKernelNN-2011} and \cite{Yen-2011}.
+The natural embedding induced by the diffusion distance was called diffusion map by Nadler et al.\ \cite{Nadler-2005,Nadler-2006} and is related to correspondence analysis \cite{Yen-2011}.

-More recently, Mantrach et al.\ \cite{Mantrach2010}, inspired by \cite{Akamatsu-1996} and subsequently by \cite{Saerens-2008}, introduced a link-based covariance measure between nodes of a weighted directed graph, called the sum-over-paths (SoP for short).
-They defined a probability distribution on the set of paths which results in a Boltzmann distribution such that high-cost paths occur with low probability while short paths occur with a high probability.
+More recently, Mantrach et al.\@ \cite{Mantrach-2009}, inspired by \cite{Akamatsu-1996,Bell-1995} and subsequently by \cite{Saerens-2008}, introduced a link-based covariance measure between nodes of a weighted directed graph, called the sum-over-paths (SoP) covariance.
+They consider, in a similar manner as in this paper, a Gibbs-Boltzmann distribution on the set of paths such that high-cost paths occur with low probability whereas low-cost paths occur with a high probability.
 Two nodes are then considered as highly similar if they often co-occur together on the same -- preferably short -- path.
 A related co-betweenness measure between nodes has been defined in \cite{Kolaczyk-2009c}.
-Moreover, also inspired by \cite{Akamatsu-1996,Saerens-2008}, a parametrized family of dissimilarity measures, called the randomized shortest path (RSP) dissimilarity, reducing to the shortest path distance at one end of the parameter range, and to the commute time distance at the other end was proposed in \cite{Yen-08K}.
-Subsequently, similar ideas appeared in \cite{Chebotarev-2011}, based on considering the co-occurences of nodes in forests of a graph, and in \cite{vonLuxburg-2011}, based on a generalization of the effective resistance in electric circuits.
-These two last families are metrics while the RSP dissimilarity does not satisfy the triangle inequality.